sahuidhsu/GPT-KUnit-coder/README.md

 #### Clean up mode
 This function will remove the test file from Makefile, Kconfig and .kunitconfig, but not the test file itself. \
 There's a double check confirmation to make sure you want to remove the test file.

-#### Display messages
+### Display messages
-To display messages, you will need to run the following command:
+To display all the conversation messages belongs to current thread, you can run the following command:
 ```bash
 python3 display_messages.py
 ```